nudemutant/hello-world/resources.md

 >I did not use MAMP, but this quick outline was still helpful.
 I had to extrapolate steps to setup phpMyAdmin from the link below.

 [phpMyAdmin](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-10-yosemite/)
->I was able to figure out what I needed to by reviewing the phpMyAdmin section on this page and putting it into context of the Local Dev setup linked below.
-I should probably document those steps on the blog.
+>I was able to figure out what I needed to by reviewing the phpMyAdmin section on this page and putting it into context of the [Yosemite Local Dev Env](https://echo.co/blog/os-x-1010-yosemite-local-development-environment-apache-php-and-mysql-homebrew).
+I should probably document those additional steps somwhere.

 [FoundationPress](https://foundationpress.olefredrik.com/)